-- 2.1 The report was declared admissible. - Grounds: The report was mandated by GS 2022 and was received on time. - 2.2 The letters from the churches were declared admissible. - 6242 Grounds: These interact with a report and were received on time.
+- 2.1 The report was declared admissible. - Grounds: The report was mandated by GS 2022 and was received on time. - 2.2 The letters from the churches were declared admissible. - Grounds: These interact with a report to GS 2025 and were received on time.